 - The typical gait is an animated, light-footed trot, elegant and far reaching, with much drive and corresponding reach.
 Not exhausting gallop when working in the field.
 The back is firm and the topline remains level.
 Good, upright carriage.
 Pacing undesirable.

 - Tightly fitting, without folds.
 The skin is well pigmented.

 - Colour: Various shades of russet gold and dark sandy gold (semmelgelb).
-The leathers may be a little darker, otherwise uniform in colour.
-Red, brownish or lightened colour is undesirable.
-A little white patch on the chest or at the throat, not more than 5 cm in diameter, as well as white markings on the toes are not considered faulty.
-The colour of the lips and the eyerims corresponds to the colour of the nose.
+The leathers maybe a little darker, otherwise uniform in color.
+Red, brownish, or lightened color is undesirable.
+A little white patch on the chest or at the throat, not more than 5 cm in diameter, as well as white markings on the toes, are not considered faulty.
+The color of the lips and the eye rims corresponds to the color of the nose.

 9. Size and Weight

 - Height at withers:

 - Dogs: 58 - 64 cm

 - Bitches: 54 - 60 cm

 - It is ineffective to increase the height at the withers.
 A medium-size should be aimed at.
 Overall balance and symmetry are much more important than the mere measurable size.

 - Any departure from the foregoing points should be considered a fault and the seriousness with which the fault should be regarded should be in exact proportions to its degree and its effect upon the health and welfare of the dog.